-HVAC Control
+HVAC Controls

-The HVAC control contains all switches, buttons, and dials which are required to control the functions of the HVAC system and serve as interface between the operator and the HVAC control module.
+The HVAC controls contains all switches, which are required to control the functions of HVAC and serve as interface between the operator and the HVAC control module.
 The selected values are passed to the HVAC control module via LIN-Bus.